 This is data that includes information about the identity of individuals and employers.
 This data is strictly confidential, and requires specific procedures to protect confidentiality per FERPA regulations and other state and federal requirements.
 ERDC uses this information only for record matching purposes.
 This type of data is very rarely shared (and only under strict protocols), and is kept secure at all times.

-This is data that contains unit records (e.g., individual scores, enrollment and graduation information, etc.), but contains no individually identifiable information.
-Merely deleting identity fields from a Level 1 file does not necessarily create a Level 2 file, since it may be possible to identify a student by making inferences (e.g., a person of known race, gender, age, college enrollment, and high school experience might be identifiable).
-This means that the number of fields must be reduced so that identities of individuals cannot be reasonably inferred from the information available.
+This is data that contains unit records (e.g., individual scores, enrollment and graduation information, etc.), but contains no direct identifiers.
+Thought stripped of direct identifiers, this data is still considered potentially identifiable, since it may be possible for someone with direct knowledge of students to identify a student by making inferences (e.g., a person of known race, gender, age, college enrollment, and high school experience might be identifiable).

-Level 2 files are what ERDC shares with partnering institutions and researchers for research purposes, and even then, strict precautions are undertaken to ensure privacy and security.
+Level 2 files are what ERDC shares with partnering institutions and researchers for research purposes, and strict precautions are undertaken to ensure privacy and security.
 Partnering researchers and institutions must have the technical proficiency to keep data in a secure environment and understand laws and regulations related to data privacy, and must agree to strict protocols regarding the use of the data.
-In this way, even when data cannot be used to identify individuals persons, the data is still heavily protected and its use restricted.

 This is data that has been aggregated from Level 2 data, and which contain no unit record data.
 These forms of data are for public use, and can be published.
 This includes, for example, the graduation rates of high schools and districts, college admissions rates, average GPA of Washington students, etc., and any of the forms of data that are presented in the research reports, dashboards, and other presentations on the ERDC website.